dylanleclair/databases/README.md

 # Our REST API :whale2:

-Our Postman API is also included on our github - open the `RealbeastAPI.postman_collection.json` file in Postman, and you are set! :rocket:
+Our Postman API is also included on our github - import the `RealbeastAPI.postman_collection.json` file in Postman, and you are set! :rocket:

 The documentation for everything involved with that is accessible through Postman.